Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 - angular
 - azure-active-directory
 - microsoft-graph-api
-description: "An incremental multi-tenancy tutorial demonstrating how to setup and configure your app, provide consent as admin to access it for the users in your tenant and deploy it on Azure App Services"
+description: "An incremental multi-tenancy tutorial demonstrating how to setup and configure your app, provide consent as admin and deploy it on Azure App Services"
 urlFragment: ms-identity-javascript-angular-spa-aspnet-webapi-multitenant
 ---

 # Microsoft Identity Platform Multi-tenant Applications Tutorial

-An incremental multi-tenancy tutorial demonstrating how to setup and configure your app, provide consent as admin to access it for the users in your tenant and deploy it on Azure App Services
+An incremental **multi-tenancy** tutorial demonstrating how to setup and configure your app, provide consent as admin to make it accessible for users in your tenant and deploy it on **Azure App Services**.

 ## How to Use this tutorial

-The aim of this tutorial is for you to understand aspects of **multitenancy** from an app *developer perspective*.
-The assumption is that you will review and try out each chapter before moving to the next one, as the concepts involved are built on top of each other and the explanations and illustrations will not be repeated.
+The aim of this tutorial is for you to understand aspects of **multi-tenancy** in Azure Active Directory from an *app developer perspective*.
+The assumption is that you will follow each chapter in a successive fashion, as the concepts involved are built on top of each other and explanations may not be repeated.
+Before proceeding to **chapter 1**, read the [discussion below](##-discussion) to get familiar with some basic terminology.

 ## Contents